generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 3. **IUnitOfWork** (and UnitOfWork): Extends IDbTransaction.
 You don't need to extend anything with this.
 When you have created a session in you code, you can create a uow from the session.
 Then the session is created by the factory it begins a transaction (isolation i a parameter), when it disposes it commits (roleback on exception) and disposes.
 For Castle Windsor it also untracks the object.
 You can use the transaction for any IDbTransaction work you like as IUnitOfWork extends IDbConnection ;-).
 4. **IRepository&lt;TSession, TEntity, TPk&gt;** (Repository&lt;TSession, TEntity, TPk&gt; abstraction):	Is a default repository that you extend with your own repository for each of the entities you want a repository for.
 There as some built in methods for GetAll, Get, and SaveOrUpdate.
 You can add the methods you need for your entity using any IDbConnection framework.
 I have used [dapper-dot-net](https://github.com/StackExchange/dapper-dot-net) and [dapper.FastCRUD](https://github.com/MoonStorm/Dapper.FastCRUD) for the quering.
 5. **IEntity&lt;TPk&gt;**: An interface for your Entities so FastCRUD GetKey works in Repositories.
 To use this your table / entity should always have and Id column as Pk in what every type you like (its a generic :-).
 6. **IRepositoryBase** (and RepositoryBase&lt;TEntity&gt; abstraction):	This is a vanilla base repository, you can use it if you do not want to use Dapper or Dapper.FastCRUD and/or IEntity interface.
-It includes an protected method to set the dialect which you will need to do, if not using FastCRUD without the IEntity interface.
+It includes an protected method to set the dialect which you will need to do, if you want to use FastCRUD  but without the IEntity interface.

 So far added examples om Castle.Windsor, StructureMap, Ninjet injection, Unity and Autofac.